olgapombo/olgapombo.github.io/organization_scientific_meetings.md

 ### <a name="international-meetings"></a> International scientific meetings

-* **Leituras da Modernidade**, international colloquium by "Centre for the History of Culture", New University of Lisbon, at Franco-Portuguese Institute, Lisbon, 1987 (organizing committee).
+* **Leituras da Modernidade**, international colloquium, "Centre for the History of Culture", New University of Lisbon, at Franco-Portuguese Institute, Lisbon, 1987 (organizing committee).
-* **A Problemática das Licenciaturas em Ensino**, international conference by Department of Education FCUL, Rectorship of the University of Lisbon, 19-20 February 1987 (organizing committee)
+* **A Problemática das Licenciaturas em Ensino**, international conference, Department of Education FCUL, Rectorship of the University of Lisbon, 19-20 February 1987 (organizing committee)
-* **Communication, Meaning and Knowledge**, international symposium by Portuguese Society for Philosophy & "Portuguese Association for Communication Development (APDC)", at Forum Picoas, Lisbon, 1989 (organizing committee).
+* **Communication, Meaning and Knowledge**, international symposium,  "Portuguese Society for Philosophy" & "Portuguese Association for Communication Development (APDC)", at Forum Picoas, Lisbon, 1989 (organizing committee).
-* **Ethics and Scientific Research**, international colloquium by “Associação de Ciência e Tecnologia para o Desenvolvimento (ACTD)”, at Forum Picoas, Lisbon, November 1989 (organizing committee)
+* **Ethics and Scientific Research**, international colloquium, “Associação de Ciência e Tecnologia para o Desenvolvimento (ACTD)”, at Forum Picoas, Lisbon, November 1989 (organizing committee)
-* **Descartes, Leibniz and Modernity**, international colloquium by Department of Philosophy, Faculty of Letters, University of Lisbon, 27-29 November 1996 (organizing committee) ([program](https://www.pdcnet.org/collection/fshow?id=philosophica_1996_0004_0008_0193_0196&pdfname=philosophica_1996_0004_0008_0193_0196.pdf&file_type=pdf)).
+* **Descartes, Leibniz and Modernity**, international colloquium, Department of Philosophy, Faculty of Letters, University of Lisbon, 27-29 November 1996 (organizing committee) ([program](https://www.pdcnet.org/collection/fshow?id=philosophica_1996_0004_0008_0193_0196&pdfname=philosophica_1996_0004_0008_0193_0196.pdf&file_type=pdf)).
-* **On the idea of University**, international colloquium by Department of Education FCUL, at Recktorship of the University of Lisbon, November 1999 (co-organizer)
+* **On the idea of University**, international colloquium, Department of Education FCUL, at Recktorship of the University of Lisbon, November 1999 (co-organizer)
-* **Encyclopedia and Hypertext**, international seminar (13 sessions) by FCT research project “Enciclopédia e Hipertexto”, at FCUL, 1999-2002 (Coordinator)
+* **Encyclopedia and Hypertext**, international seminar (13 sessions), FCT research project “Enciclopédia e Hipertexto”, at FCUL, 1999-2002 (Coordinator)
 * [**Two philosophers of Science.
-Franco Selleri and Daniel Andler**](https://cfcul.mcmlxxvi.net/coloquios/dois_filosofos/dois_filosofos_da_ciencia.htm), international workshop by CFCUL, at FCUL, 8-9 June 2005 (Coordinator).
+Franco Selleri and Daniel Andler**](https://cfcul.mcmlxxvi.net/coloquios/dois_filosofos/dois_filosofos_da_ciencia.htm), international workshop, CFCUL, at FCUL, 8-9 June 2005 (Coordinator).
 * [**Lei, Segurança e Disciplina.
-Trinta anos depois de Vigiar e Punir de Michel Foucault**](https://cfcul.mcmlxxvi.net/coloquios/coloquio%20foucault/colfoucaultport.htm), international colloquium by CFCUL's RG “Philosophy in the Human Sciences”, at French-Portuguese Institute, Lisbon, 23-25 November 2005 (scientific committee)
+Trinta anos depois de Vigiar e Punir de Michel Foucault**](https://cfcul.mcmlxxvi.net/coloquios/coloquio%20foucault/colfoucaultport.htm), international colloquium, CFCUL's RG “Philosophy in the Human Sciences”, at French-Portuguese Institute, Lisbon, 23-25 November 2005 (scientific committee)
 * **O Curso Conimbricense e a sua Tradição.
-Jornadas de Estudo**, international colloquium, by CFCUL & Center for the History of Sciences of the University of Lisbon,  at Lisbon Science Museum, 2006  (co-organizer).
+Jornadas de Estudo**, international colloquium, CFCUL & Center for the History of Sciences of the University of Lisbon,  at Lisbon Science Museum, 2006  (co-organizer).
-* [**Abduction and the Process of Scientific Discovery**](https://cfcul.mcmlxxvi.net/coloquios/Abduction%20program%20list.pdf) international colloquium by CFCUL, at Lisbon Science Museum, 4-6 May  2006 (Coordinator)
+* [**Abduction and the Process of Scientific Discovery**](https://cfcul.mcmlxxvi.net/coloquios/Abduction%20program%20list.pdf) international colloquium, CFCUL, at Lisbon Science Museum, 4-6 May  2006 (Coordinator)
 * Coordinator of the international Workshop **Como pensar as relações entre a História e a Filosofia das Ciências?**, FCUL,  21 June 2006 [poster](https://cfcul.mcmlxxvi.net/workshops/workshop_hist_filcc/A4%20Hist.Filos.jpg)
 * Coordinator of the **First Lisbon Colloquium for the Philosophy of Science - Unity of Science.
 Non-Traditional Approaches** (2006), put forward by the CFCUL, in collaboration with the Philosophy Department of the University of Texas, El Paso, EUA, and the Maison des Sciences de l’Homme, Nord-Pas de Calais, France, held at Trindade Theatre, Lisbon, October 2006.
 * Member of the scientific committee of the international colloquium **I Colóquio Luso-Brasileiro Leibniz**, put forward by PUC-Rio de Janeiro, held at UERJ-Rio de Janeiro, Brazil, 2007.